 10. Require affiliates to try your product first

 Mark Aselstine of Uncorked Ventures shares, “We’ve started instituting a rule that an affiliate has to actually receive our product before reviewing us and posting their link.
 It’s costly on our end, with a base wine club shipment running close to $35, but it’s removed all the one-off writing!”

 11. Try out potential affiliates and evaluate their KPIs

 Muhammed Mateen Khan of PureVPN says, “Evaluate affiliates on different KPIs to see if they are performing.
 Talk to them and inquire in a general manner about how your product competitors are performing on these affiliates.
 Then, crack the best deal based on learnings and suitable KPIs.”

 Rich Anand of Evolvez admits, “It takes a lot of trial and error.
 You have to engage on a trial basis and actively monitor results – not just the top-level funnel metrics, but also how engaged the audience from the affiliates are (over a certain period of time).”

 Ready to find your best quality affiliates?
 Remember to choose affiliates whose target audience matches with yours, create a rigorous application process, and manually screen each potential affiliate.

 Affiliate software is also helpful for finding, screening, and managing affiliates, allowing you to build a top-quality affiliate program.
-We review 13 top affiliate software programs here.
+If you’re looking to get started easily and quickly, we have a review of the top affiliate software programs to get you started.